Site uses cookies to provide basic functionality.

 e52e23b "Can I just ask for an outline -" "Doesn't work like that.
 You need a leap of faith to leave your old life behind.
 True metamorphosis doesn't come with flowcharts." metamorphosis David Mitchell

 2f0c86a At that moment, when the world around him melted away, when he stood alone like a star in the heavens, he was overwhelmed by a feeling of icy despair, but he was more firmly himself than ever.
 That was the last shudder of his awakening, the last pains of birth.
-Immediately he moved on again and began to walk quickly and impatiently, no longer homewards, no longer to his father, no longer looking backwards. self-knowledge metamorphosis Hermann Hesse
+Immediately he moved on again and began to walk quickly and impatiently, no longer homewards, no longer to his father, no longer looking backwards. metamorphosis self-knowledge Hermann Hesse

 cefca88 Human beings *do* metamorphose.
 They change their identity constantly.
 However, each new identity thrives on the delusion that it was always in possession of the body it has just conquered. identity metamorphosis Orson Scott Card